steno1/responsiveadmin/README.md

-This is a project done using react and some dependencies/libraries, likes apex-charts, framer-motions, react-circular-progress-bar etc
+This is a project done using react and some dependencies/libraries, likes apex-charts, framer-motions, react-circular-progress-bar etc.
 It is a dashboard that shows total sales, Revenue, Expenses.
-Also, updates for Customers, Customers Review, recent Orders. what drove me to make this project is the quest for mobile responsiveness of a dashboard, through this project, i learnt how to make a dashboard both tablet and mobile responsive. in this projects, you will learnt how to use the for-mentioned dependencies and many more
+Also, updates for Customers, Customers Review, recent Orders.
+What drove me to make this project is the quest for mobile responsiveness of a dashboard, through this project, i learnt how to make a dashboard both tablet and mobile responsive.
+In this projects, you will learnt how to use the for-mentioned dependencies and many more...
+Please take a look and i will be very happy for any contribution.

 # Getting Started with Create React App